kupferlauncher/kupfer/Documentation/GTKTheming.rst

         MatchView :: corner-radius = 15
         MatchView :: opacity = 70

+        ## The Search controls the result list

+        Search :: list-opacity = 93

         ## The KupferWindow is the whole main window
         KupferWindow :: corner-radius = 15
         KupferWindow :: opacity = 80